-York Peppermint Pattie is a chocolate enrobed peppermint candy.
+York Peppermint Pattie is a chocolate-enrobed peppermint candy.
 Enrobed is when a machine used in the confectionery industry coats a food item with a coating medium, typically chocolate.
 York Peppermint Pattie has a strong dark chocolate flavor combined with a powerful flavor of peppermint.
-Rather than being soft out the outside and gooey on the inside, York Peppermint Patties are fairly firm on the outside and more grainy and solid then most peppermint candies on the inside.
+Rather than being soft out the outside and gooey on the inside, York Peppermint Patties are fairly firm on the outside and more grainy and solid than most peppermint candies on the inside.

 History And Information

 York Peppermint Pattie was invented in the year 1940.
 The candy was invented by Henry Kessler and was first produced in York, Pennsylvania at the York Cone Company that Henry Kessler owned.
 Henry Kessler started his York Cone Company in the year 1920 and primarily focused on making ice cream cones at first.
 The desire with York Peppermint Patties was to make a more firm and less gooey chocolate mint confection.
 The York Peppermint Pattie was expected to pass “The snap test”.

 The one 2 punch from the chocolate and peppermint provide a refreshing sensation to those who eat the candy.
-The wrapper of York Peppermint Pattie is a metallic silver colored, keeping in style with the refreshing aspect of the product.
-Multiple types of York Peppermint Patties have been created, such as Chocolate Truffle Mint and a limited edition pink filling York Pattie.
-It has been alleged that the current version of York Peppermint Pattie is softer then past versions.
+The wrapper is metallic silver-colored, keeping in style with the refreshing aspect of the product.
+Multiple types have been created, such as Chocolate Truffle Mint and a limited edition pink filling York Pattie.
+It has been alleged that the current version of York Peppermint Pattie is softer than past versions.

-At first the candy was sold in a small number of states, such as Ohio, Indiana, Illinois, and Florida.
+At first, the candy was sold in a small number of states, such as Ohio, Indiana, Illinois, and Florida.
 York Peppermint Pattie went national around 1975 after the York Cone Company was acquired by Peter Paul, and since then has become more popular all over America. the candy is now a commonly known candy confection in the country and many have seen its advertisements.
 Peter Paul launched a widely viewed advertising campaign for the candy with the tagline “Get the Sensation” which seems to have been well received by the population.
 It has been stated that Yorkie chocolate bars allegedly infringe on York peppermint patties.

 The Hershey Company’s 2019 proxy statement reads that the company has rights under license agreements with several companies to manufacture and/or sell and distribute certain products.
 It also states that those rights under these agreements are extendible on a long-term basis at their option.
 The proxy statement also reads that York is one of their most significant licensing agreements and lists the company that the rights to York come from as Kraft Foods Ireland Intellectual Property Limited/Cadbury UK Limited.
 Kraft Foods Ireland Intellectual Property Limited filed a trademark for York on 11/1/2014.